Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Note ‘44': CAPITAL AND FINANCIAL RISK MANAGEMENT A CAPITAL RISK MANAGEMENT

+Equity share capital and other equity are considered for the purpose of Company's capital management.
 The Company's objective for capital management is to manage its capital to safeguard its ability to continue as a going concern, to provide returns to its shareholders, benefits to its other stakeholders and to support the growth of the Company.
-Capital includes issued capital, share premium and all other equity reserves attributable to equity holders.
+The capital structure of the Company is based on management's judgement of its strategic and day-to-day needs with a focus on total equity so as to maintain investors, creditors and market confidence.
+The funding requirements are met through operating cash and working capital facilities availed from the banks.

 The Company monitors capital using a ratio of net debt to equity.
 For this purpose, net debt is defined as total debt, comprising interest-bearing loans and borrowings less cash and cash equivalents.